tne-lab/sample-math/README.md

 # Sample Math Plugin
-Plugin for the Open Ephys GUI to perform simple samplewise arithmetic (addition, subtraction, multiplication, division) on continuous channels.
-Each operation's second argument can be either a constant or another channel.
+Plugin for the Open Ephys GUI to perform simple samplewise arithmetic (addition, subtraction, multiplication, division, summation and averaging) on continuous channels.
+For binary operations, the second argument can be either a constant or another channel.

 ![Sample Math with constant](sm_const.png) ![Sample Math with channel](sm_chan.png)